 The circle is right in the center of Newark, a small town not too far from Columbus.
 While Newark Earthworks probably doesn’t get too many outside visitors, I saw several people walking about, presumably locals.
 In the very center, I spotted a man meditating atop the eagle effigy, and after some time had passed he came over to speak with me.

-I wasn’t sure what to make of that.
-But clearly, these ancient structures still have a magnetic pull which draws people in to this day.
+Clearly, these ancient structures still have a magnetic pull which seems to draw all sorts of interesting people in to this day.

 Moving on, I discovered the ‘Wright Earthworks,’ which is actually what remains of the square in front of Circle E on the map above.
-Clearly, this particular portion of Newark Earthworks has lost some of its magic.
+Obviously, this particular portion of Newark Earthworks has lost much of its magic.

 But what about the ‘roads’ between the various circle, squares and octagons?
 What was their purpose?
 While we don’t really know, Romain thinks that the long road extending southward out the octagon is of special importance.